-The Khan Academy, created by Salman Khan, is the first, and it really has a great purpose.
-Broadly, the founder wants to provide a world class education, free to anyone in the world.
+The Khan Academy, created by Salman Khan, is the first.
+The founder wants to provide a world class education, free to anyone in the world.
 It all started when the founder began making YouTube videos to help a niece with her maths homework.
 These became increasingly popular, eventually being mentioned by Bill Gates at a huge conference, where he said that they had helped his kids with their maths.
-At that point things got a little crazy.

-The founder then realised he could do something really different and founded his educational initiative.
+He then realised he could do something really different and founded his educational initiative.
 The basis of his scheme is to reverse the traditional roles of classwork and homework.
 Pupils are registered and tracked on his site, given constant assessment based on ability to follow his online classes.
-The teachers can use this site to monitor the pupils and get feedback on where the kids need assistance.
-As a result, the classroom time is taken up with a focus on the needs of individual kids, and teaching is done online from home.
+The teachers can use this site to monitor the pupils and get feedback.
+So, the classroom time is taken up with a focus on the needs of individual kids, and teaching is done online from home.
 In effect, homework is done in class and class work is done at home.

 Monitoring the behaviour, the evidence is that kids are less intimidated in this learning environment.
 They are able to watch and rewatch the lesson as many times as it takes to understand.
-In a standard classroom, perhaps with substantial class sizes, kids might not grasp the initial part of a lecture, and might be left adrift and lost.
+In a standard classroom, kids might be left adrift and lost.
 In the online class, kids are observed to scrub back and watch again.

 The second example comes from Nolan Bushnell, one of the founders of the 80s game company Atari.
 His point was simple.
 Game techniques are complex, quickly learnt, and kids then play for hours.
 It is more than just making a game fun, it is about making a game broadly fulfilling.

 He decided to apply this to learning, creating a company called BrainRush.
 He came up with a simple game that allowed you to learn the name, geographical shape and location of all the countries in Africa.
 The game offers a shape to recognise or a name to place on a map.
-The game focuses on the areas you find hardest, balancing that against some you show reliable knowledge of.
-Sounds easy enough, but the results were astonishing.
 I am not sure how long it would take me to learn this reliably from an atlas, but a while, and if the test was next week, I wonder how much I would retain… In the game, 15-30 minutes seems to be enough.

 Bushnell added more social aspects, building in game rewards, tables and collaboration.
 These seemingly trivial items, like badges or ranks, seem to have a disproportionate effect on commitment to succeed.

 Expanding this further he undertook a huge study with 20,000 language students.
-Here half were learning Spanish vocabulary via the game and the others took a normal high school course.
-At the end the students took a common vocabulary test.
-The conventional students were able to demonstrate a vocabulary of 200-300 words.
+Half were learning Spanish vocabulary via the game and the others took a normal high school course.
+In a final test, the conventional students were able to demonstrate a vocabulary of 200-300 words.
 The game aided set were able to handle 2000-3000 words.

 These are both an indication of how the world is changing.
 The next generation already assume that computers just work.
 They will no longer care about the location of data, services and possibly even social relationships.
 Identity and ensuring access to your information is key.
-In doing so new ways of working, together and apart, become apparent.
 Perhaps it is time for us to all realise that the lessons of a collaborative service, available from anywhere are clear!